behnazkhoshnood/good-cook-ms3/README.md

 ### **Heroku Deployment**
   - Step 1 - Within the terminal, type 'pip freeze > requirements.txt' - this command will generate a .txt file with all of the requirements necessary for Heroku to run the app.
   - Step 2 - Within the terminal, type 'echo web: python app.py > Procfile' - This tells Heroku that this is a web based app.
-  - Step 3 - Assuming you have an account, log in to Heroku and set up a new app with the region that is closest to you (Europe/America).
+  - Step 3 - Assuming you have an account, log in to Heroku and set up a new app with the region that is closest to you.
   - Step 4 - You will need to set up your own config vars both on Heroku and within env.py for the app to access the data properly, these will include:
     - IP
     - PORT